material-motion/material-motion/specifications/context_transitions/directionality.md

 # Directionality

-Consider the following potential contexts in an application:
+The following contexts exist in a hypothetical application:

 ```
 A    B    C